 Shelley’s Fine Art Photography has a number of influences.
 From the 16th and 17th century Dutch Masters through the Chakras used in Yoga and contemporary, paired back minimalism.

-I create my photographs by using window light, something that comes from my original influences.
-This I believe adds a natural feel to the textures and colours giving a depth that studio lighting can often lose.
-I will manipulate the light, reflecting it into spaces that need it or shading other elements.
-It can take many hours (if not days) to construct my photographs.
+She creates her photographs by using window light, something that comes from her original influences.
+This adds a natural feel to the textures and colours giving a depth that studio lighting can often lose.
+She manipulates the light, reflecting it into spaces that need it or shading other elements.
+It can take many hours (if not days) to construct her photographs.

-There are messages and symbolism in most of my Fine Art photographs, if you choose to look for them.
-Some of them can be a little hard for you to find!
+There are messages and symbolism in most of her Fine Art photographs, if you choose to look for them.
+Some of them can be a little hard to find

-You will see that many of my recent photographs concentrate on textures and shapes – often the spaces in between the elements create yet more areas for contemplation.
-I’d love to hear your views on them, please feel free to use my Contact page.
+Some of her recent photographs concentrate on textures and shapes – often the spaces in between the elements create yet more areas for contemplation.
+She’d love to hear your views on them, please feel free to use her Contact page.

-The best way for you to view my Fine Art photographs is to visit one of my exhibitions.
-My photographs look so much better in “real life” than they do on a computer screen, so why not look at my Exhibitions page to see where I am showing my work?
-I’d love to welcome you to one of my shows.
+The best way for you to view her Fine Art photographs is to visit one of her exhibitions.
+Her photographs look so much better in “real life” than they do on a computer screen, so why not look at her Exhibitions page to see where she is showing her work?
+She’d love to welcome you to one of her shows.